A Finsler type Lipschitz optimal transport metric for a quasilinear wave equation: Introduction

 The study of \eqref{ofdelta} starts from a simplest case consisting of planar deformations depending on a single space variable $x\in \mathbb R$, i.e. when $ \mathbf{n}=(\cos u(x,t),\sin u(x,t),0). $ In this case, the functional $W(\mathbf{n},\nabla\mathbf{n})$ vastly simplifies to $W(\mathbf{n},\nabla\mathbf{n})=(K_1\cos^2u+K_2 \sin^2u)u_x^2$.
 Then the dynamics are described by the variational principle

 with the wave speed $c$ given by $c^2(u)=K_1\cos^2 u+K_2\sin^2 u$.
 Thus, the Euler-Lagrange equation for this variational principle results the variational wave equation

 It is known that solutions for the initial value problem of \eqref{vwe} generically have finite time cusp singularity \cite{BC,BHY,GHZ}.
 The global existence of H\"older continuous energy conservative solution was established by Bressan and Zheng in \cite{BZ}.
 To select a unique solution after singularity formation, one needs to add an additional admissible condition, such as the energy conservative condition.
 In \cite{BCZ}, uniqueness of energy conservative solution has been established by Bressan, Chen and Zhang.
 Later, these results have been extended to \eqref{ofdelta} in \cite{CCD,CZZ,ZZ10,ZZ11}.
-Also see other existence results for \eqref{vwe} in \cite{BH,GHR,ZZ03}, such as the existence of dissipative solution with monotonic $c(\cdot)$ in \cite{BH,ZZ03}.
+Also see other existence results for \eqref{vwe}: existence of conservative solution for more general initial data in \cite{HR}; and existence of dissipative solution with monotonic $c(\cdot)$ in \cite{BH,ZZ03}.

 The breakthrough on the Lipschitz continuous dependence happened later in \cite{BC2015} by Bressan and Chen, where the solution flow was proved to be Lipschitz continuous on a new Finsler type optimal transport metric.
 In fact, the solution flow fails to be Lipschitz continuous under existing metrics, such as the Sobolev metric or Wasserstein metric.